-You should never allow an electronic cigarette to be exposed to extreme temperatures.
+You should never allow any battery to be exposed to extreme temperatures.
 This could cause it to leak or break.

 If you want to get the best results, we recommend that you finely grind your herbal blend every time, by using a grinder.
 As they help produce smaller particles which, ultimately, increases the surface area of any dry herb.
 Resulting, the warm air to pass through the blend more easily.
 Similarly, smaller particles heat up more evenly and quickly in any vaporizer.